sunnyvalechha/Kubernetes-Commands/README.md

 # Configmaps

-IT is an API object that is mainly used to store non-confidential data.
-The data that is stored in ConfigMap is stored as key-value pairs.
-ConfigMaps are configuration files that may be used by pods as command-line arguments, environment variables, or even as configuration files on a disc.
+It is an API object mainly used to store non-confidential data.
+Data stored in ConfigMap is stored as key-value pairs.
+ConfigMaps are configuration files that pods may use as command-line arguments, environment variables, or configuration files on a disc.

+Commands: Imperative approach

+	kubectl create configmap --help

+# Create a file and put variables into a file.

+# APP_COLOR: blue
+# APP_MODE: prod

+	kubectl create configmap my-config --from-file=/root/map.txt kubectl get configmap kubectl describe configmaps my-config

+# Direct in command line

+ 	kubectl create configmap new-config --from-literal=Name=Sunny

+Commands: Declarative approach

 # Secrets